Introducing Life Lab’s K-2 Next Generation Science in the Garden Curriculum

 A school garden (however large or small) provides a meaningful context in which students can apply new academic concepts and skills.
 Whether they are graphing the temperature of their compost pile over time; reading a recipe to make fresh salsa; writing a story from the perspective of an ant; or presenting to a buddy class on the animals that visited their sunflower patch, the opportunities for children to practice traditional academic subjects in the garden are limitless!
 As students use their newfound math and language skills to measure, calculate, graph, and communicate about things that really matter to them, they deepen their understanding of the subject matter while also rediscovering the joy and fascination that characterizes learning within a meaningful context.

 Here’s a quick list of content standards that are especially easy to connect to the garden.

-- K-8 Next Generation Science Standards in the Garden
+- K-8 Next Generation Science Standards Performance Expectations Relevant to the Garden

 - Common Core Standards Used in the Garden and Edible Education